vhscom/fetch-inject/README.md

 ## Background

-Fetch Injection is a website performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
-Use it to inject CSS or JavaScript into your page (even across the network), on-demand.
+Fetch Injection is performance optimization technique for loading resources into the DOM asynchronously using the [Fetch API](http://devdocs.io/dom/fetch_api).
+Use it to inject content into your page (even across the network), on-demand.

 Understand why this library exists by reading the [intro article](https://hackcabin.com/post/managing-async-dependencies-javascript/) on **Hack Cabin**.